Shantang3/ACE-CPT-Notes/Personal Notes/Chr5-6.md

 Plan meals for the week (fresh food early in the week and frozen/canned foods later); create a shopping list.

 Don't shop when hungry, stick with the plan.

+To help educate a client, the following is appropriate and within the scope of practice:: host grocery shopping tours, hold cooking demonstrations (meal[prep ideas), share evidence-based dietary guidelines, share MyPlate recommendations, share info about the types of foods to be included in a balanced daily diet, teach a client about the principles of healthy nutrient and food preparation.

 ## Fueling/Hydration before, during, and after exercise